anwaarallawati/capstone/starter/README.md

     - All permissions a Casting Director has and…
     - Add or delete a movie from the database

-## Tests: (one remaining for RBAC)
+## Tests:
 - One test for success behavior of each endpoint - - DONE
 - One test for error behavior of each endpoint - - DONE
-- At least two tests of RBAC for each role - -
+- At least two tests of RBAC for each role - - DONE

-## Authorizations: (one remaining for test.py)
+## Authorizations:
 - Add Auth to app.py - - DONE
 - create auth.py - - DONE
-- add auth to test_app.py
+- add auth to test_app.py - - DONE

 ## Others:
+- Auth0 is set up and running All required configuration settings are included in a bash file which export:
+    - The Auth0 Domain Name
+    - The JWT code signing secret
+    - The Auth0 Client ID

+- Deployment
+    - API is hosted live via Heroku
+    - URL is provided in project README
+    - API can be accessed by URL and requires authentication

+## README update:
+- roles and permissions are clearly defined in the project README
-- update README file
+- Heroku URL is provided in project README
+- Motivation for project
+- Project dependencies, local development and hosting instructions,
+- Detailed instructions for scripts to install any project dependencies, and to run the development server.
+- Documentation of API behavior and RBAC controls